andrewscwei/gulp-tools/README.md

 You can pass a `--watch` or `--w` flag to the Gulp command to enable file watching, like so:

 ```
-$ gulp documents --watch
+$ gulp fonts --watch
 ```

-Files that were emitted as source files will be marked for watching, and by default the task name assigned to this module will be executed whenever a file changes.
+By default, files that were emitted as source files will be marked for watching and the task name assigned to this module will be executed whenever a file changes.
 To override this behavior use `options.watch`.

 ## License